0xMordecai/docker-by-example/building-and-managing-Docker-images/Managing-Docker-images/info.md

     docker pull nginx
 ```

-Now, if we attempt to launch a container using this image, it will instantly launch the container without pulling the image:
+Now, **if we attempt to launch a container using this image, it will instantly launch the container without pulling the image**:

 ```shell
     docker run nginx